 The Local Boys are experienced, prompt, and professional.
 From inquiry to performance, clients can contact the band with ease.
-Eager to accommodate, The Local Boys will ensure every detail is covered.
-These include arrival time, dress code, song selection, etc.
+The Local Boys will ensure every detail is covered including arrival time, dress code, song selection, etc.

 And "LIKE" them on Facebook!